dlaf88/dlaf88.github.io/_posts/2021-08-01-array-buffers-in-javascript.md

     at new Uint32Array (<anonymous>)

 ```
-But had I initialized 12 bytes then the `Uint16Array` view would have organized the bits as such:
+But had I initialized 12 bytes (perhaps by using `hello world!` as an example) then the `Uint16Array` view would have organized the bits as such:
 ```BASH
 #from
 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000